Please read through our FAQS or feel free to contact us via the Contact Page.

 When will the building work commence?

 The building work will commence once detailed planning consent for the site has been obtained with a targeted commencement date of 2021.
-Enabling works, to include demolition, is targeted to start in early 2020.
+Enabling works, to include demolition, is targeted to start in Summer / Autumn 2020.